pathunstrom/game-world-championship/rules/index.md

 2. You may activate a reaction.
 (When you)
 3. Your opponent may activate a reaction.
 (When your opponent)
 4. If the card has an effect, do what it says.
-5. Deal damage equal to the arrows in the bottom right corner.
+5. Deal damage equal to the base damage of the attack + your character attack bonus + any additional bonus damage.

 * Reactions phrases: "activate an attack", "activate an action"
 * If this is a Character Attack: "activate a character attack", "activate a character action"